Zac-HD/hypofuzz/docs-src/roadmap.rst

 Better mutation logic
 +++++++++++++++++++++

-- improve our tracking of the input pool
-- explicitly find the minimal example that covers each known branch? might be too small to mutate from...

 - structure-aware operators for crossover / replacement / splicing etc
 - validity-aware mutations (Zest/RLCheck), based on structure